How to stop farting in your sleep

 Since your body relaxes during sleep, those gases can slip out without you noticing.

-Causes of farting in your sleep
+So farting in your sleep is a completely natural process!

 - Diet: Certain foods like beans, cabbage, onions, or dairy can crank up gas production in your gut.